solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor.md

 ### 4. Add the initialize Instruction Handler

-Now that we have our `Counter` account and `Initialize` type , let's implement the `initialize` instruction handler within `#[program]`.
+Now that we have our `Counter` account and `Initialize` type, let's implement the `initialize` instruction handler within `#[program]`.
 This instruction handler requires a `Context` of type `Initialize` and takes no additional instruction data.
 In the instruction handler logic, we are simply setting the